ambulantelab/gobilda/README.md

 ![EKF Output Example](images/gobilda_ekf_output.png)

 ## Foxglove
-Check out the official [Foxglove documentation](https://docs.foxglove.dev/docs) to get started.
+Check out the official [Foxglove documentation](https://docs.foxglove.dev/docs) (Screenshot Above!) to get started.

 Foxglove is a powerful, cross-platform visualization tool that we'll use throughout this course to better understand and interpret data from our sensors and robots.
 One of the key advantages of Foxglove is that it can be installed locally on your laptop and run independently — no ROS 2 installation is required on your machine.